Fashion That Defines the Islands

 One of the most visible symbols of Hawai‘i’s aloha spirit can be seen in contemporary Hawaiian fashion known as aloha wear.

-Today, the shift towards island style resort wear gives aloha fashion a more cosmopolitan feel.
+Today, the shift toward island-style resort wear gives aloha fashion a more cosmopolitan feel.
 Some aloha shirts may not necessarily feature Hawaiian prints but have various images arranged in a similar pattern as a traditional aloha shirt.
-Visit any clothing store in Waikiki and you will find not just traditional aloha attire but also a variety of Hawaiian print dresses, shorts and accessories inspired by the rich history of a multi-cultural society that has made aloha wear a lifestyle.
+Visit any clothing store in Waikiki and you will find not just traditional aloha attire but also a variety of Hawaiian print dresses, shorts and accessories inspired by the rich history of a multicultural society that has made aloha wear a lifestyle.

 To celebrate the 75th anniversary of the aloha shirt, Hawai‘i Governor Neil Abercrombie declared 2011 the “Year of the Aloha shirt,” a nod to Hawai‘i legislators of 1962, who approved the wearing of aloha attire during the summer months.
 The term “Aloha Friday” was born out of this—a tradition that encouraged men to wear aloha shirts on Fridays.

 2255 Kalakaua Ave.
 [D:7 Waikiki Map]

 Hyatt Regency Waikiki

 2259 Kalakaua Ave.
 [C:8 Waikiki Map]